nkhorman/spamilter/ui/www/README.md

 It also expects to be able to read the syslog generated files, which are presumed to be /var/log/spam.log* and /var/log/spam.info*

-If the files are elsewhere, or named elsewise, change index.php
+If the files are elsewhere, or named elsewise, change index.php and totals.php

 Both today's log files, and past days log files are read.
 Past days files are expected to be compressed as .gz files.